de-lachende-cavalier/sorvis/notes.md

-# A collection of notes about NCAs useful for the final report/presentation/personal use
+# Some notes about NCAs

 "What is clear is that evolution has learned to exploit the laws of physics and computation to implement the highly robust morphogenetic software that runs on genome-encoded cellular hardware."[1]